Liberal Arts Curriculum Requirements

 Graduation

-January Graduation: Apply by August 1 of the previous calendar year
+Spring Graduation: Apply by December 1 of the previous calendar year

-May Graduation: Apply by December 1 of the previous calendar year
+Summer Graduation: Apply by March 1 of the same calendar year

-August Graduation: Apply by March 1 of the same calendar year
+Spring Graduation: Appeals accepted until April 1 of the same calendar year

-To participate in Commencement, undergraduate students who are within a year of graduating may walk in the ceremony.
+Students completing their requirements the fall before the ceremony through the fall semester after the ceremony are eligible to participate in Commencement.
 Students are permitted to walk in only one Commencement ceremony.
 Students should indicate their plans for attending the ceremony when completing the online graduation application.
 Students who participate in the Commencement ceremony but fail to complete degree requirements are not and shall not be considered to have graduated from the degree program.
 Students may participate in only one Commencement ceremony per academic degree.
 No diploma will be issued until the degree conferred date following the completion of all requirements.

 Honor Code